 - Volatile organic compounds (VOCs)

-Your home may also be harboring smoke, radon, carbon monoxide, and carbon dioxide in greater than normal volumes.
-The effects on your health from these substances can range from mild irritation to serious diseases such as COPD or heart disease.
+In addition to dust and pollen, your home may also be harboring smoke, radon, carbon monoxide, and carbon dioxide in greater than normal volumes.
+The health effects of these substances in your air can range from mild irritation to serious diseases such as COPD or heart disease.

-Fortunately, there are some things you can do to minimize exposure and give your body its best chance for avoiding complications.
+Fortunately, there are things you can do to minimize your body’s exposure and give your family the best chance of avoiding complications.

 - Wash linens in hot water to get rid of dust mites.